peterszerzo/psz-cms/db/projects/show/scaling-tricks-for-geo.md

 	}());

 Note that this is by no means polished code.
 On actual applications, I moved all logic generating ``richGeoJson`` into an instance method on the collection.
 Generating the view ended up in a controller module.
 The API changed a little bit to conform to make things more consistent across a larger codebase.
-My goal was not presenting a library, perhaps just a few ideas on how one could be created, if a formalized version makes sense for your project.
+My goal here is not to present a library, perhaps just a few ideas on how one could be created, if a formalized version makes sense for your project.
 In this example, extending the view from a handy, well-documented base class would undoubtedly make things a bit more clear.
 This could become an open-source miniproject, and if you're interested in having it around, please let me know.

 # So, Worth it?